-PRINCIPAL SHAREHOLDERS AND SELLING SHAREHOLDER
+PRINCIPAL SHAREHOLDER AND SELLING SHAREHOLDER

-As at the date hereof, 8,000,000 of the 26,934,878 issued and outstanding Ordinary Shares (after giving effect to the Share Consolidation and after giving effect to the anticipated conversion of the CanArgo Notes and senior secured notes of CanArgo referred to under "Relationship with CanArgo Energy Corporation") are held, beneficially and of record, by the Selling Shareholder, a wholly-owned subsidiary of CanArgo.
-Prior to the Closing, CanArgo will hold 29.7% of the issued and outstanding Ordinary Shares.
-Upon completion of the Offerings, it is expected that CanArgo will hold, through the Selling Shareholder, approximately \bullet % of the issued and outstanding Ordinary Shares (\bullet % on a fully-diluted basis) in the case of the Minimum Offering, approximately \bullet % of the issued and outstanding Ordinary Shares (\bullet % on a fully-diluted basis) in the case of the Maximum Offering, assuming that no Offered Shares are issued in the Secondary Offering, and \bullet % of the issued and outstanding Ordinary Shares (\bullet % on a fully-diluted basis) assuming that the full amount of the Offered Shares under the Secondary Offering is subscribed for.
+As at the date hereof, 8,000,000 of the 26,934,878 issued and outstanding Ordinary Shares (after giving effect to the Share Consolidation and after giving effect to the conversion of the CanArgo Notes and senior secured notes of CanArgo referred to under "Relationship with CanArgo Energy Corporation") are held, beneficially and of record, by the Selling Shareholder, a wholly-owned subsidiary of CanArgo.
+As at the date of this prospectus, CanArgo holds 29.7% of the issued and outstanding Ordinary Shares and is considered a principal shareholder of the Company.
+Upon completion of the Offerings, it is expected that CanArgo will hold, through the Selling Shareholder, approximately 22.2% of the issued and outstanding Ordinary Shares (approximately 16.8% on a fully-diluted basis) in the case of the Minimum Offering, approximately 17.7% of the issued and outstanding Ordinary Shares and outstanding Ordinary Shares and outstanding Ordinary Shares (approximately 16.8% on a fully-diluted basis) in the case of the Minimum Offering, approximately 17.7% of the issued and outstanding Ordinary Shares (approximately 16.8% on a fully-diluted basis) in the case of the Minimum Offering, assuming that no Offered Shares are issued in the Secondary Offering, and no Ordinary Shares assuming that the full amount of the Offered Shares under the Secondary Offering is subscribed for.
 See "Plan of Distribution".